 Some useful tips to know about topspin:

-- The effect of the spin will increase as the ball bounces on your opponent’s side of the table.
+- The spin’s effect will increase as the ball bounces on your opponent’s side of the table.

-- Topspin is mostly used by offensive players to execute attacking shots.
+- Offensive players mostly use topspin to execute attacking shots.

 - The forehand drive, backhand drive, and the loop all involve the use of topspin.